 Storage

-I'll be up front: homemade doughnuts are best the same day.
+I'll be up front: homemade donuts are best the same day.
 If you really want to make them in advance, I suggest making them the day before, cooling them completely, and storing in airtight containers.
 Wait to glaze until closer to when you plan to serve them.
 The longer these doughnuts sit, the more they absorb the glaze and the stickier they get.
 That said, we still had one left on day three, and my youngest ate it with gusto, sticky or not.

 FAQ